-In Part 3, we discussed using the python-ipfabric SDK to interact with IP Fabric's API - did you know that you can also create diagrams using the API?
-Today we will be using the python-ipfabric-diagrams SDK.
-Since diagramming is a coding heavy topic, I am also working on a webinar to show live examples and more advanced features such as turning layers off and ungrouping links.
+In Part 3, we discussed using the python-ipfabric SDK to interact with IP Fabric's API - did you know that you can also use it to create diagrams using the API?

 Find a coding example on GitLab at 2022-05-20-api-programmability-part-4-diagramming.

-There are four options for returning data in the IPFDiagram
+There are four options for returning data in the Diagram class.

 Each of these methods has five input parameters, and only the first one is required: